 Two Weeks in Greece

 I’ve lived in Italy for over sixteen years.
-My ties with the country remain strong and alive since my husband and kids were born there.
-We speak Italian at home and, despite living in Greece (and loving it), their roots are still there… a few of my roots too.
-This is the reason why this book was thought in Italian and written for Italians.
+My ties with the country remain vital and alive since my husband and kids were born there.
+We speak Italian at home, and despite living in Greece (and loving it), their roots are still there… a few of my roots, too.
+This is why this book was written in Italian and written for Italians.
 But, of course, it’s a book about Greece!

 The Project: ViaggiAutori

 The book is, in fact, a travel guide.
-A friendly travel guide I’d say.
-And not just for the fact it’s a pocketbook, very easy to carry and with essential information.
-But also because among the first instructions I received to prepare it, the one that I cherished the most was: Write it for a friend, tell your best friend what places to go.
+A friendly travel guide, I’d say.
+And not just because it’s a pocketbook, straightforward to carry and with essential information.
+But also because of the first instructions I received to prepare it, I cherished the most: Write it for a friend, tell your best friend what places to go.
 Places you would go to.
 That made me fall in love with the idea behind ViaggiAutori.

-In Italian, ViaggiAutori literally means Author Travelers or Traveling Authors.
-And this is how the idea was born, from a group of travelers with a passion for writing.
-But also with a passion for their own destination.
+In Italian, ViaggiAutori means Author Travelers or Traveling Authors.
+And this is how the idea was born, from a group of travelers passionate about writing.
+But also with a passion for their destination.

 This means we now count guides with itineraries designed by people who truly know the place they write about.
 Some of them even live in those places: They are real insiders.

-It also means that there are ViaggiAutori guides for Thailand, Japan, Bretagne, Portugal, California, Mexico, Ireland, Colombia, Jordan, Scotland, Vietnam, Iceland, Argentina, and… and Greece.
-We’re fifteen destinations already and more will come out!
+It also means there are ViaggiAutori guides for Thailand, Japan, Bretagne, Portugal, California, Mexico, Ireland, Colombia, Jordan, Scotland, Vietnam, Iceland, Argentina,… and Greece.
+We’re fifteen destinations already, and more will come out!

 Getting Involved

-The project was born thanks to the initiative of a couple of travelers (if I call them bloggers, this might be the last book I write for them!) who also happen to write extremely good pieces.
+The project was born thanks to the initiative of a couple of travelers (if I call them bloggers, this might be the last book I write for them!) who also happen to write exquisite pieces.

-I’ve been following Cabiria and her blog (one of the ViaggiAutori) for a long while, secretly admiring her writing skills since the beginning.
-I still didn’t know the other half of ViaggiAutori, Raffaele, but when we first talked I felt completely confident and in good hands.
+I’ve been following Cabiria and her blog (one of the ViaggiAutori) for a while, secretly admiring her writing skills since the beginning.
+I still didn’t know the other half of ViaggiAutori, Raffaele, but I felt completely confident and in good hands when we first talked.

-When we got in touch for a collaboration about Greece I was in ecstasy (I believe I am still like that) and soon after, the Cycladic Islands’ project was born.
+When we got in touch for a collaboration about Greece, I was ecstatic (I believe I am still like that), and soon after, the Cycladic Islands project was born.

 Writing in Italian was hard.
-Over ten years have gone by since I finish my studies at the University of Milan.
+Over ten years have passed since I finished my studies at the University of Milan.
 My continuous writing in other languages has made my Italian pretty rusty.

-There were doubts, fears, and a continuous sense of inadequacy for the task.
-If the result is anywhere near good, I can only thank the editors, who might have hated me during the correction process, and some maybe still do… I can’t blame you!
+There were doubts, fears, and a continuous sense of inadequacy.
+If the result is anywhere near good, I can only thank the editors, who might have hated me during the correction process, and some may still do… I can’t blame you!

 Collaborations